This creamy buffalo chicken dip is incredibly easy to make, highly addictive, and the perfect appetizer for your next tailgate party.

-- You can add or reduce the hot sauce depending on how spicy you like your food.
-This recipe calls for ¾ cup of hot sauce, which is fine if you’re having friends over to watch the Superbowl.
-But, if you’re serving kids or guests that are sensitive to hot stuff, you may want to dial it down.
+- Adjust the sauce ratio to suit your tastes.
+You can add or reduce the hot sauce depending on how spicy you like your food.
 Add as much (or as little) “kick” as you like.

-- Speaking of spice, feel free to use your preferred hot sauce, but I always use Frank’s Red Hot in mine.
+- Swap out the hot sauce.
+Feel free to use your preferred hot sauce.
+I always use Frank’s Red Hot in mine, though.

-- As for the dressing, this recipe calls for Bleu cheese, but it’s totally okay to use Ranch instead.
+- Swap out the dressing.
+As for the dressing, this recipe calls for Bleu cheese, but it’s totally okay to use Ranch instead.
 If you’re torn between the two, do half of each!

-- Instead of using the crockpot, you can also bake Buffalo chicken dip.
-To make, spread cream cheese into a 1-quart baking dish.
-Add the chicken, hot sauce, and Bleu cheese dressing.
+- Bake it instead.
+Instead of using the crockpot, you can also bake Buffalo chicken dip.
+Simply spread cream cheese into a 1-quart baking dish.
+Then, add the chicken, hot sauce, and Bleu cheese dressing.
 Top with cheese and bake for 20-25 minutes at 350 degrees Fahrenheit.

-- While this recipe only calls for Cheddar cheese, I often add Mozzarella into the mix as well.
+- Make it extra cheesy.
+While this recipe only calls for Cheddar cheese, I often add Mozzarella into the mix as well.
 Mozzarella is great for melting, so it will help give you an ooey-gooey dip.

-- Want to give your dip a nice crunch?
+- Make it crunchy.
+Want to give your dip a nice crunch?
 Top it with some crispy jalapenos!

 It also makes an excellent grilled cheese sandwich.
 It’s your favorite childhood meal with a bit of a kick!